Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 const client = new KeyClient(vaultUrl, credential);
 ```

-### Specify a user assigned managed identity with the `DefaultAzureCredential`
+### Specify a user-assigned managed identity with the `DefaultAzureCredential`

-A relatively common scenario involves authenticating using a user assigned managed identity for an Azure resource.
-Explore the [example on Authenticating a user assigned managed identity with DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-a-user-assigned-managed-identity-with-defaultazurecredential) to see how this is made a relatively straightforward task that can be configured using environment variables or in code.
+A relatively common scenario involves authenticating using a user-assigned managed identity for an Azure resource.
+Explore the [example on Authenticating a user-assigned managed identity with DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-a-user-assigned-managed-identity-with-defaultazurecredential) to see how this is made a relatively straightforward task that can be configured using environment variables or in code.

 ### Define a custom authentication flow with the `ChainedTokenCredential`